atar-axis/xpadneo/docs/descriptors/xbxs.md

-# USB Descriptor for Xbox One Series S / X Wireless
+# USB Descriptor for Xbox One Series X|S Wireless

 Hex dump of the controller descriptor:
 ```